aristoteleo/dynamo-release/.github/ISSUE_TEMPLATE/docs-bug-or-enhancement.md

 ---

-- [ ] I am sure this issue is not simply a general python programming problem (if so, please google the answers or use chatGTP or Bing Chat).
+- [ ] I am sure this issue is not simply a general python programming problem (if so, please use google, chatGTP or Bing Chat find the answers).
 - [ ] I have searched github issues and confirm this issue has not reported previously.
 - [ ] I have confirmed the problem or enhancement is about the latest docs of dynamo rather than dynamo itself (if so, please use Bug report template).